Hope you are having a great weekend!

 If you have read my blog before, you will remember that I am dish crazy.
 That being said, I couldn't just have one set of china for special occasions like a normal person.
 Instead, I love to find beautiful plates that might be perfect to use for my mother's birthday dinner or another set that would be fitting for my daughter's baptism brunch.
 The next two pictures are samplings from my stockpile.

 The plate below is one of six that I found at an antique store.
 The back stamp features a lion within a coat of arms and reads, "Bavaria Schumann".
 I love the purple tones in the design and of course the scalloped edge.
+This next pattern is Eggshell Georgian Chateau by Homer Laughlin.
+I have several plates along with some cups and saucers as well.
+I love this dainty pattern with its soft band of blue and modest gold accents.

 Hope you have fun taking a peek at all the collections from today's participants of Show and Tell Sunday.
 Thank you so much to Analise and Cerri for coordinating this blog event each week.
 You can pop over to either of their blogs for a complete link list of all who are participating.
 Please visit here again soon, the welcome mat is always out and there is always cake and pretty plates off of which to eat it.
 Happy Day!